TeamGhostBuster/CollaborativeList/docs/requirement-document/user-stories.md

     - 4.3 As a user, I can upvote/downvote each item once.
     - 4.4 As a user, I can hide my comments on items.

-5. Admin
+5. Moderator
-    - 5.1 As an admin, I can invite people to join my group.
+    - 5.1 As a moderator, I can invite people to join my group.
-    - 5.2 As an admin, I can block people in my group.
+    - 5.2 As a moderator, I can block people in my group.
-    - 5.3 As an admin, I can kick out people from my group.
+    - 5.3 As a moderator, I can kick out people from my group.
-    - 5.4 As an admin, I can delete an item and keep people from reposting it.
+    - 5.4 As a moderator, I can delete an item and keep people from reposting it.
-    - 5.5 As an admin, I can set a limit on how many suggestions each person can submit
+    - 5.5 As a moderator, I can set a limit on how many suggestions each person can submit
-    - 5.6 As an admin, I can make someone else in the group the admin.
+    - 5.6 As a moderator, I can make someone else in the group the moderator.

 6. Search/Filter
     - 6.1 As a user, I can search item by metadata (tags).